paazmaya/maezato/README.md

 Please note that `git` should be available in the system where this tool is planned to be used.

+Please note that this tool requires the minimum [Node.js](https://nodejs.org/en/) version to be `6.9.5`, which is the Long Term Support (LTS) version.

 ## Usage

 It is possible to use this tool to retrieve all public repositories for a given